jnyfah/jnyfah.github.io/_posts/bazel.md

 In Bazel, the visibility attribute plays a crucial role in controlling which targets can depend on and access other targets in the build graph just like Cmake too.
 It helps manage the visibility and encapsulation of targets within a project.
 [More on Bazel visibilities](https://bazel.build/concepts/visibility)

-Thats basically just it! simple and clear 😅
+That's basically just it! simple and clear 😅

-Alright lets try another example but this time with external dependecies with same file structure, first we will be modifying the `WORKSPACE` file
+Alright lets try another example but this time with external dependencies with same file structure, first we will be modifying the `WORKSPACE` file

 ```c
 workspace(name = "my_project")